-GMB union rejects improved NHS pay deal
+GMB union rejects improved NHS pay deal in Scotland

 - Published